-A minimum 2:2 UK undergraduate honours degree (or equivalent) typically in a related area or in an area of study accompanied by professional or personal experience.
+You’ll need a UK honours degree - at least a 2.2 - typically in a related area or in an area of study accompanied by professional or personal experience.
 Applicants with relevant extensive professional experience in this field will be considered for Accredited Prior Learning (APL) and Accredited Prior Experience (APE) entrance, even if they do not have the required qualifications.

 Months of entry

 Sport and exercise are more sophisticated than ever before.
-From its impact on our bodies to its impact on our communities, our understanding of the subject is growing every day.
+From the impact on our bodies to the impact on our communities, our understanding of the subject is growing every day.
 With that growth comes a whole range of specialist fields and niche subjects, not to mention a variety of career paths.
-This masters programme can prepare you for those possibilities, offering the mix of critical thinking, expert knowledge and professional skills vital for new areas of health, exercise intervention and sports education.
+This masters course can prepare you for those possibilities, offering the mix of critical thinking, expert knowledge and professional skills vital for new areas of health, exercise intervention and sports education.

-It’s a programme built on solid scientific and practical foundations, and provides an interdisciplinary perspective – giving you the chance to touch on areas like sport and exercise genetics and neuroscience in sport and exercise.
+It’s a course built on solid scientific and practical foundations.
+We provide an interdisciplinary perspective – giving you the chance to touch on areas like sport and exercise genetics and neuroscience in sport and exercise.
 As such, this is a flexible course that offers two pathways.

-- MSc Sport and Exercise - Sport and Exercise Biomechanics
+- MSc Sport and Exercise (Sport and Exercise Psychology)

 Core Units for MSc Sport and Exercise - Psychology are: